mikelevins/bard/docs/bard.md

 **Pairing**

-The protocol that handles associating one value with another.
+Associating one value with another.

     left Pair -> Anything